LarsFin/weather-informer/README.md

 These classes may be broken down however due to potentially having too many responsibilities.

 I have decided to use a static html page that uses JavaScript to make XHR's to gather the required JSON from the api.
-The page being static means the user will not have to install anything to setup and can simply open the weatherNow.html in google chrome and use it.
+The page being static means the user will not have to install anything to setup.
+They will need to put their API key in the ApiClient class.
+Then to run just open the WeatherNow.html document.

 The ApiClient will be instantiated with a Printer object that will be used to format and display the data retrieved.